 Vessi shoes can not claim the same sustainable street cred as Allbirds, but they have some strengths.
 First, they are vegan shoes and do not utilize animal products; obviously, “wool” runners and “wool” dashers are not vegan.

 The innovative and straightforward material design allows for a reduced carbon footprint.
 The manufacturing process is streamlined to the point that they utilize 99% of their material product, which saves huge amounts of waste compared to standard manufacturing processes.

 The material also does not need to utilize any chemical coatings for waterproofing.
 The result is a lifetime waterproof guarantee.
 The company is also involved in community projects and uses recycled packaging.
 Neither shoe brand utilizes harmful PFAs that popular brands use in their waterproof materials.

 When it comes to sustainability, Allbirds, nail it.
-They have done extensive research to track the carbon footprint of each shoe and offset its impact.
-Then on top of that, they use natural materials that are oil-based synthetic products.
+They have done an extensive research to track the carbon footprint of each shoe and offset its impact.
+Then on top of that, they use natural materials instead of oil-based synthetic materials.
 It includes the wool uppers and EVA sugarcane foam soles in the mizzles.

 While they are not vegan, Allbirds line utilizes a wide range of sustainable sources to design their products.
-It’s easy to see why the company is a certified B-Corporation and continues to strive for high ethical and environmental production standards.
+It’s easy to see why the company is a certified B-Corporation and strives for high ethical and environmental production standards.